Barclays Maintains Progressive (PGR) Underweight Recommendation

 What are Other Shareholders Doing?

-Armor Investment Advisors holds 5K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 6K shares, representing a decrease of 5.32%.
-The firm decreased its portfolio allocation in PGR by 99.91% over the last quarter.
+Hartford Investment Management holds 55K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 56K shares, representing a decrease of 1.73%.
+The firm decreased its portfolio allocation in PGR by 99.90% over the last quarter.

-MML Series Investment Fund II - MML Equity Rotation Fund Class II holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing a decrease of 23.86%.
-The firm decreased its portfolio allocation in PGR by 14.97% over the last quarter.
+SBSPX - QS S&P 500 Index Fund holds 6K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 5K shares, representing an increase of 1.88%.
+The firm increased its portfolio allocation in PGR by 4.83% over the last quarter.

-SAOOX - Overlay A Portfolio Class 1 holds 67K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 77K shares, representing a decrease of 14.28%.
-The firm increased its portfolio allocation in PGR by 1.16% over the last quarter.
+JNL SERIES TRUST - JNL holds 72K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 74K shares, representing a decrease of 2.55%.
+The firm increased its portfolio allocation in PGR by 4.82% over the last quarter.

-FNPIX - Financials Ultrasector Profund Investor Class holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing a decrease of 5.39%.
-The firm increased its portfolio allocation in PGR by 2.17% over the last quarter.
+CWS Financial Advisors holds 9K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 9K shares, representing an increase of 7.56%.
+The firm decreased its portfolio allocation in PGR by 99.92% over the last quarter.

-Empowered Funds holds 23K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 25K shares, representing a decrease of 11.00%.
-The firm decreased its portfolio allocation in PGR by 43.31% over the last quarter.
+Meeder Advisory Services holds 9K shares representing 0.00% ownership of the company.

 What is the Fund Sentiment?